BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 1. `spot-nodes-.*`
 2. `on-demand-.*`

 Cluster-autoscaler will randomly add an EC2 instance in an ASG in the first group: `spot-nodes-*`.
 If a new instance hasn’t joined the cluster after the fallback timeout (`--max-node-provision-time`), it will try another ASG in the same group.
-He will try all the ASGs in this group before moving on to the next group: `on-demand-*`.
+It will try all the ASGs in this group before moving on to the next group: `on-demand-*`.

 With a dozen ASGs, most of them being Spot, we’ve already waited for 45 minutes to actually be able to successfully add an EC2 instance.